rschristopher/rschristopher.github.io/src/custody/index.md

  aligning incentives with voluntary cooperation and not with force or fiat.
-With Bitcoin, you truly can be a sovereign of your own savings.
+With Bitcoin, you truly can be a sovereign over your own savings.

-!!! quote "A Sovereign of your own Savings"
+!!! quote "A Sovereign over your own Savings"

 ## Only Self Custody